Want the perfect workout program?

 Rather than taking 90-180+ seconds rest between sets like you may normally do during a bulking phase, you will need to keep your rest time between sets to 30-45 seconds on a cut.
 That way you can maximize calorie burn.
 This kind of metabolic style of training will allow you to maximize hypertrophy with lighter weights as well.
 So, your workouts will be volume-centric rather than load-centric.
 You won’t be lifting heavy, so long rest won’t be needed.
 But, you should still be challenging yourself with the weights.
 You should be around 70-80% your 1RM for sets of 8-12.

-Note: Many cutting programs use circuit training protocols, which may have your rest time like 10-20 seconds between exercises and 60 seconds between rounds, but our cutting program is called HST (Hypertrophy Specific Training) so you will just stick to 30-45 seconds between sets.
+Note: Many cutting workouts use circuit training protocols, which may have your rest time like 10-20 seconds between exercises and 60 seconds between rounds, but our cutting program is called HST (Hypertrophy Specific Training) so you will just stick to 30-45 seconds between sets.
 All in all, no matter what program you choose when cutting, you should try to minimize rest to keep your heart rate up at a fat burning level for the duration of the workout so its kind of like a cardio/hypertrophy session.

 For this cutting program, you will be doing Hypertrophy Specific Training (HST Workouts).